wojdyr/fityk/doc/data.rst

 Working with Multiple Datasets
 ------------------------------

-Let us call a set of data that usually comes from one file -- a :dfn:`dataset`.
+Let us call a set of data grouping X, Y, S and A vectors for a list of points -- a :dfn:`dataset`.
 It is possible to work simultaneously with multiple datasets.
 Datasets have numbers and are referenced by ``@`` with the number, (e.g. ``@3``).